cilium/cilium/Documentation/bpf.rst

 **2. Loading of tc BPF object files.**

-  Given an BPF object file ``prog.o`` has been compiled for tc, it can be loaded through the tc command to a netdevice.
+  Given a BPF object file ``prog.o`` has been compiled for tc, it can be loaded through the tc command to a netdevice.
 Unlike XDP, there is no driver dependency for supporting attaching BPF programs to the device.
 Here, the netdevice is called ``em1``, and with the following command the program can be attached to the networking